-- 10.4.5.1 Screening Tool The great majority of projects at the UW should not be impacted by the export control regulations.
+- 10.4.5.1 Screening Tool The great majority of projects at the UW should not be significantly impacted by the export control regulations.
 A screening tool was completed within the WISPER (Wisconsin Proposal Electronic Routing) system to minimize the impact of assessing projects on the campus in general.
 This tool includes: - 10.4.5.1.1 A compliance question to determine if the project is of a scientific, engineering or technology nature. - 10.4.5.1.2 Two export control questions to determine if a full project assessment is required.
 The form in Appendix C is the paper version of the export control questions in WISPER.
 This form can be used when the questions in WISPER have not been answered or if we need to assess an agreement or situation that is not recorded in WISPER.
-The results of the screening assessment are: - 10.4.5.1.3 One or both questions are no. This indicates there is not an export control concern.
-No further assessment is required. - 10.4.5.1.4 Both questions are yes.
-This indicates there is a potential export control concern and that a full project assessment is required using Export Control Assessment Form (Appendix E). - 10.4.5.2 Full Assessment Form A full project assessment is required when the answers to both screening questions is yes.
-The full assessment is to be completed per Appendix E, Export Control Assessment Form (note: this is a tabular, modified version of the Stanford, Export Controls: Decision Tree). - 10.4.5.2.1 The full project assessment determines whether an export license is required for the project. - 10.4.5.2.2 The form also contains a restricted party screening section to determine whether any foreign parties involved in the project are on any of the federal government's restricted party lists.
+The results of the screening assessment are: - One or both questions are no. This indicates there is not an export control concern.
+No further assessment is required. - Both questions are yes.
+This indicates there is a potential export control concern and that a full project assessment is required using the Export Control Assessment Form (Appendix D). - 10.4.5.2 Full Assessment Form A full project assessment is required when the answers to both screening questions are yes.
+The full assessment is to be completed per Appendix D, Export Control Assessment Form. - 10.4.5.2.1 The full project assessment determines whether an export license is required for the project. - 10.4.5.2.2 The form also contains a restricted party screening section to determine whether any foreign parties involved in the project are on any of the federal government's restricted party lists. - 10.4.5.2.3 This form is to be completed and signed by the PI or delegate, and reviewed by Export Control staff.

-- 10.4.5.2.3 This form is to be completed and signed by the PI or delegate, and reviewed by Export Control staff. - 10.4.5.3 Need For Reevaluation The PI shall reassess the project for export control impact if: - 10.4.5.3.1 The scope of the project changes. - 10.4.5.3.2 Project destination changes from a domestic to foreign person or organization. - 10.4.5.3.3 The destination foreign country changes. - 10.4.5.3.4 Foreign staff members have been added that were not accounted for in the previous assessment (when an export control concern had been previously identified for the project). - 10.4.5.4 Restricted Party Screening The federal government maintains numerous lists of persons and organizations with which it does not want us conducting transactions (see 10.9).
-The restricted party screening section of the full assessment form is used to determine if we need conduct a screening of foreign parties involved in the project.
+10.4.5.3 Need for Reevaluation - The PI shall reassess the project for export control impact if:

+- 10.4.5.3.1 The scope of the project changes. - 10.4.5.3.2 Project destination changes from a domestic to foreign person or organization. - 10.4.5.3.3 The destination foreign country changes. - 10.4.5.3.4 Foreign staff members have been added that were not accounted for in the previous assessment (when an export control concern had been previously identified for the project). - 10.4.5.4 Restricted Party Screening The federal government maintains numerous lists of persons and organizations with which it does not want us conducting transactions (see 10.10).
+The restricted party screening section of the full assessment form is used to determine if we need to conduct a screening of foreign parties involved in the project.